ewenchou/ewenchou.github.io/_drafts/gettings-started-with-ask.md

 layout: post
 title: All You Need to Do is ASK
 categories: blog
-tags: alexa alexa-skills-kit ask aws lambda getting-started
+tags: alexa alexa-skills-kit ASK AWS lambda walkthrough
 ---
 In my [previous post]({{site.baseurl}}/blog/2016/03/25/good-morning-alexa/), I talked about the things I usually check in the morning on my smartphone and my idea for building a greeter program that would run on a Raspberry Pi and read me the information.